 TOS offers three categories of awards: named awards, section awards and abstract-based awards.

 The Jules Hirsch Innovation Award recognizes an early-career investigator whose novel work will significantly impact the field of obesity.
-The recipient receives a plaque, a $1,000 award, and support for travel to The Obesity Society Annual Meeting at ObesityWeek®.
+The recipient receives a plaque and a $2,500 award.
 To be eligible for the award, by the time of the nomination, the recipient must be within 10 years of completing their final training experiences and be a TOS member in good standing.

 Atkinson Stern Award for Distinguished Public Service recognizes an individual or organization whose work has significantly improved the lives of those affected by obesity, whether through research, public policy, patient care, or other means.
 This award was established by a donation from Thomas A. Wadden, PhD.
 The recipient receives a plaque and a $1,000 award.